stormpath/stormpath-documentation/source/reference.rst

       * - ``samlPolicy``
         - Object
         - N/A
         - An embedded object that contains information about the Directory's SAML Policy (if any).
-For more information, see :ref:`the Authentication chapter <ref-samlpolicy>`.
+For more information, see :ref:`below <ref-samlpolicy>`.

   .. _application-accounts-note: